cherrisimo/oekolopoly-rl/README.md

 conda install git
 ```

 RL-Baselines3-Zoo contains in itself further repositories.
 One of them contains the over 100+ trained agents.
-The argument `--recursive` is used to clone them.
+The argument `--recursive` is used to clone them as well.

 Clone respective repository with its sub-repos:
 ```shell
 git clone --recursive https://github.com/DLR-RM/rl-baselines3-zoo
 ```